jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2015/README.md

 ## Utilities

 A few of the problems required calculating permutations and combinations.
-I found [one implementation of combinations that was workable](https://inventwithpython.com/recursion/chapter6.html) written in Python.
+I found [implementation of permutations and combinations that were workable](https://inventwithpython.com/recursion/chapter6.html) written in Python.
 Converting to Kotlin was fairly straightforward.

-This is the stripped-down Python code, without the original print statements:
+This is the stripped-down Python code for permutations, without the original print statements:

     def getPerms(chars, indent=0):
         if len(chars) == 1: